Frequently Asked Questions (and Their Answers)

 The last regular season home game is considered Senior Night.
-We celebrate our seniors during a pre-game ceremony, and ask for additional help in planning as well as on the night of the event.
+We celebrate our seniors during a pre-game ceremony and ask for additional help in planning as well as on the night of the event.
 It's a tradition that recognizes our senior players with a special send-off before their last game at home.

 What is the Senior Breakfast?

 Around the time of Senior Night, breakfast is served in the MHS cafeteria after Varsity film for all players and coaches to honor their senior teammates.
-We rely on volunteers to help with the breakfast.
+We rely on volunteers to help with the event.

 Fundraising & Opportunities to Help